 The Government has funded help through the Household Support Grant which supports the work of Brighton and Hove Food Partnership and our Warmth for Wellbeing Fuel Grants scheme.

 Keep the Universal Credit lifeline

-As an expert provider of welfare advice, we see the difference the £20 Universal Credit increase makes to the local community.
-It’s money straight in the pockets of families who need it most – supporting them to cover basic essentials, such as food, heating or travel to work.
+As an expert provider of welfare advice, we see the difference the £20 Universal Credit increase made to the local community.
+It’s money straight in the pockets of families who need it most – supporting us to cover basic essentials, such as food, heating or travel to work.

-According to the latest available figures, approximately 1 in 4 of residents set to see their benefits drop are families with children and 37% of claimants are already in work.
+According to the latest available figures in Autumn 2021, around 1 in 4 of residents affected by this change are families with children and 37% of claimants are already in work.

 Jo-Anne Carden, Chief Executive Officer of Citizens Advice Brighton and Hove, said:

 “Every day, our staff and volunteers see the difference the increase to Universal Credit has made to families.
 It’s what has helped them keep their heads above water.